Markmwaura/landingpagewebsite/README.md

 # landingpagewebsite
-This is a sample landing page for a movie website, coming soon...
+This is a sample landing page for a movie website, coming soon...find it here [luck](http://luckmovie.bitballoon.com/)